 The project features an hour-long virtual trip along the coast of Dorset, with weather influenced by real-time weather data.
 Mixing LIDAR data of the coastal terrain, scans of original paintings, sound and interactivity Light Years: Coast explores time, from the geological time of the rocks to the now time of the weather.

 OAK is a real-time generated text analysis project that reads each of the letters that have been submitted as text to the Letter to an Unknown Soldier website.
 It features a hand-painted oak tree, the latest four letters from the public and all of the words analyses so far on the tree, that appear as leaves that fall when they reach a particular popularity.
 After that they regrow on the tree, hence the tree showing all of the different words that have been written in the letters.

-A short video with the collaborators of the OAK project can be found here.
+A short video with the collaborators of the OAK project is available to watch.

 27 October to 2 November 2014